Codedwells/LCG/README.md

 ### 🧰 Languages / Tools

-For the project decided to use these technologies:
+For the project we decided to use these technologies:

 -   Frontend